pyeventsourcing/eventsourcing/README.md

 when the entity is discarded.
 The factory method ```create_new_example()``` can be used to create new entities.

 All the methods follow a similar pattern.
-They construct an event that represents the result of the operation.
-They use a "mutator function" function ```mutate()``` to apply the event to the entity.
-And they "publish" the event for the benefit of any subscribers.
+Each constructs an event that represents the result of the operation.
+Each uses a "mutator function" function ```mutate()``` to apply the event to the entity.
+Then each publishes the event for the benefit of any subscribers.

-When replaying a sequence of events, a "mutator function" is used to apply an event to an initial state.
-For the sake of simplicity in this example, we'll use an if-else block that can handle the different types of events.
+When replaying a sequence of events, for example when reconsistuting an entity from its domain events, the mutator function is also successively to apply every event to an evolving initial state.
+For the sake of simplicity in this example, we'll use an if-else block that can handle the three types of events defined above.

 ```python
 import uuid